Dignity: Examples

 Some of the practices that violate human dignity include torture, rape, social exclusion, labor exploitation, bonded labor, and slavery.

 Both absolute and relative poverty are violations of human dignity, although they also have other significant dimensions, such as social injustice.
 Absolute poverty is associated with overt exploitation and connected to humiliation (for example, being forced to eat food from other people's garbage), but being dependent upon others to stay alive is a violation of dignity even in the absence of more direct violations.
 Relative poverty, on the other hand, is a violation because the cumulative experience of not being able to afford the same clothes, entertainment, social events, education, or other features of typical life in that society results in subtle humiliation; social rejection; marginalization; and consequently, a diminished self-respect.

 Another example of violation of human dignity, especially for women in developing countries, is lack of sanitation.
-Having no access to toilets leaves currently about 1 billion people of the world with no choice other than to defecation in the open, which has been declared by the Deputy Secretary-General of the United Nations as an affront to personal dignity.
+Having no access to toilets leaves currently about 1 billion people of the world with no choice other than to defecate in the open, which has been declared by the Deputy Secretary-General of the United Nations as an affront to personal dignity.
 Human dignity is also violated by the practice of employing people in India for "manual scavenging" of human excreta from unsanitary toilets – usually by people of a lower caste, and more often by women than men.
 Female genital mutilation (FGM) has been considered by Pope Francis I to be an example of a practice that violates human dignity.

 The movie The Magic Christian depicts a wealthy man (Peter Sellers) and his son (Ringo Starr) who test the limits of dignity by forcing people to perform self-degrading acts for money.
 The Simpsons episode "Homer vs. Dignity" has a similar plot.